dddrrreee/cs240lx-23spr/labs/11-i2s-microphone/README.md

         = 19.2Mhz / (435 + 1531. / 4096)
         = 44100.037514909236

 Both of which are farther away.
+To get even closer we could also do MASH correction, but I'll ignore that.

 With that said, given the range of the mic there is no reason to have any
 error:  we can just use a 48Khz sample rate since that divides evenly